ackertyson/docker-env-version/README.md

 }
 ```

-...and in `docker-compose.yaml` (notice the environment variable is UPPERCASE):
+...and in `docker-compose.yaml` (note that environment variable is uppercase
+PACKAGENAME_VERSION):

 ```
 services: